NanoComp/meep/doc/docs/C++_Tutorial.md

 # C++ Tutorial
 ---

-Instead of using the Scheme interface described in the [Scheme Tutorial](Scheme_Tutorial.md), Meep is also callable as a C++ library by writing a C++ program that links to it.
+Instead of using the [Scheme interface](Scheme_User_Interface/), Meep is also callable as a C++ library by writing a C++ program that links to it.
 The C++ interface provides the most flexibility in setting up simulations.
 There are numerous examples in the `tests/` directory of the Meep codebase which cover a wide range of Meep's functionality.
 These are a good additional reference.
 Finally, we should also note that, while Meep is nominally in C++, it is perhaps better described as "C+".
 That is, most of the coding style is C-like with a few C++ features.

 Differences from libctl
 -----------------------